rltvty2/wli/README.txt

 sudo python3 ulli_v090143.py

-For Windows you must download ulli_v09014.bat and ulli_v09014.ps1, right click on the .bat, and then run the program as administrator.
+For Windows you must download ulli-windows-v090143.zip, right click on the .bat, and then run the program as administrator.

 You may have to disable bitlocker/decrypt your hard drive to use this software.